Who should pick the next Prime Minister?

 Anthony Eden, Harold Macmillan, Alec Douglas-Home, Jim Callaghan and John Major all became Prime Minister between general elections on the sole say-so of MPs.
 Few would argue their legitimacy was diminished for lack of grassroots involvement.

 The shift to open up party leadership elections beyond Parliament was presented as a democratic advance: fewer smoke-filled rooms, more power for ordinary members.
-But in a parliamentary democracy, where authority flows from the confidence of the House of Commons, vesting the power to pick leaders in unelected party members is not only a constitutional mismatch, it creates perverse incentives.
+But in a parliamentary democracy, where authority flows from the confidence of the House of Commons, vesting the power to pick leaders in unelected party members is a constitutional mismatch with profound and perverse consequences.

-But choosing a Prime Minister should not be a niche subscriber benefit.
+But choosing the Prime Minister should not be a membership perk.
 That decision must rest with those accountable to the voters: MPs.